 In this 15-minute video, we explain how service-based business models shift the emphasis from equipment ownership and maintenance towards customers paying for output, and how you can gain a competitive advantage by embracing ‘servitisation’.

 Servitisation shifts the emphasis from equipment ownership and maintenance towards customers paying for output, outcomes, and long-term solutions.
 Our 20-page guide explains the issues and opportunities surrounding servitisation and recommends the first practical

 steps you can take.

 ADOPTING NEW DIGITAL TECHNOLOGIES WITH MADE SMARTER

 Made Smarter is a newly-launched Government-backed programme, offering support to manufacturers to understand new industrial technologies and how they can revolutionise and grow your business.
 That support comes through a combination of expertise to show you what is possible and up to 50% match-funded grants to help you adopt and implement new technologies.

-Our new series: Mark Prince on Competitive advantage
+series: Mark Prince on Competitive advantage

 In 1985 Michael Porter wrote the seminal book Competitive Advantage that changed the business landscape.
 Over 30 years on and the world has changed.

 In this series of 12 recordings, business growth expert Mark Prince looks at what the concept of competitive advantage means now.